 That being said, I want to reiterate: I’m sure there have been murders staged as suicides.
 I just don’t think the majority of reported suicides are staged murders.
 If a celebrity has a long history of depression and substance abuse, Occam’s razor is going to lead me to conclude that most likely their suicide-seeming death was an actual suicide.

-(Certainly, if you are Marilyn Monroe and fucked both the President of the United States and the head of the Mob…those seem like extraordinary circumstances.
+(Certainly, if you are Marilyn Monroe and had sex with both the President of the United States and the head of the Mob…those seem like extraordinary circumstances.
 Though…nowadays, that’s just the news cycle on a Tuesday, isn’t it?)

 And when we consider the Cornell/Bennington case, there is the added element of “copycat suicides” or “suicide contagion”—that the suicide of one person might lead to others feeling inspired to do the same out of a feeling of sadness and dread.